meashiri/ctf-writeups/gh-pages/content/posts/202306-nahamcon/index.md

 #### Just One More
 `Just one more?`

 We are given the following file and the corresponding output, which contains two lists.
 One with the random numbers, the other with the sumproduct of the flag characters and the list of random numbers.
-After each iteration, the array of random numbers is shuffled to move the first number to the end of the list.
+After each iteration, the array of random numbers is shuffled right and moves the last number to the head of the list.

 ```python
     OUT = open('output.txt', 'w')